natenka/pyneng-book-en/docs/source/book/06_control_structures/exceptions.rst

 try/except/finally
 ~~~~~~~~~~~~~~~~~~

-Block ``finally`` is another optional block in ``try`` construction.
+Block ``finally`` is another optional block in ``try`` statement.
 It is *always* implemented, whether an exception has been raised or not.

-It’s about actions that you have to do anyway.
+It's about actions that you have to do anyway.
 For example, it could be a file closing.

 File divide_ver4.py с блоком finally: